unifhy-org/unifhy/docs/_doc_src/tutorial.rst

 `SpaceDomain` characterises the space dimensions of a `Component`.
 It is intended as an umbrella class from which to subclass.
-A first subclass available is the `Grid`, itself discretised into `LatLonGrid` and `RotatedLatLonGrid`.
+Current supported spatial discretisations are `LatLonGrid` and `RotatedLatLonGrid`.

 .. code-block:: python
-   :caption: *Instantiating a LatLonGrid object from its dimensions' extents and resolutions.*
+   :caption: Instantiating a `LatLonGrid` object from its dimensions' extents and resolutions.

    >>> spacedomain = cm4twc.LatLonGrid.from_extent_and_resolution(
    ...    latitude_extent=(51, 55),